 One in five South Africans suffer from a mental illness, with some waiting up to 10 years before seeking help.
 Depression is an illness, not a weakness, and can be treated.

-According to the World Health Organisation, depression is currently the third biggest global illness.
+According to the World Health Organisation depression has increased by 18% in the past 10 years, and is currently the third biggest global illness.
 Soon, in 2020, it will be the second biggest, and in 2030 the biggest.

 The individual suffering of those who have to live with a debilitating, paralysing, and sometimes fatal illness, however, cannot be described through mere statistics.

-You can also be an “Ambassador for Hope” throughout October by wearing your “sky-blue for hope” awareness ribbon.
+You can also be an “Ambassador for Hope” throughout October by wearing your “sky-blue for hope” awareness ribbon, and wear something blue at the event to show you care.

-Your entire entry fee goes toward the depression research fund of the Ithemba Foundation, a non-profit enterprise.
-Ithemba means hope in Xhosa.
+Visit www.entryninja.com/events/event/30302-hope-hike-18 and click on the Hope Hike/Hope Bike logo.
+The entire entry fee goes toward the depression research fund of the Ithemba Foundation (Ithemba means hope in Xhosa).